klei1984/max/defects.md

 25. While enemy takes turn clicking an actively selected unit resets the flic animation's sequence.
 This is odd as the same cannot be observed while the player's turn is active.

+27. Unit names are typically constructed as follows Mark [version number] Type [Count].
+The unit counter is stored by the game on a byte.
+In long games it is easy to have 300+ roads in which case the counter overflows.
+To fix this limitation the save file format version needs to be updated.

+28. The game stores gold reserves for upgrades as a signed 16 bit word.
+Having a gold reserve of 32767+ does not crash the game, but it becomes impossible to purchase upgrades and it is also impossible to recover from this state via normal means.

+29. The game tracks team casualties.
+These counters are stored as 8 bit words and could overflow in very long games.
+Interestingly fighters and infiltrators have the highest death rates.

 32. The default mouse action for an infiltrator (and probably any other unit) is to attack a neutral bridge if an enemy flying entity is located in the cell.
     <br>
     <video class="embed-video" autoplay loop muted playsinline>